 The principal component of our earnings is net interest income, which is the difference between the interest and fees earned on loans and investments (interest-earning assets) and the interest paid on deposits and borrowed funds (interest-bearing liabilities).
 Net interest margin is net interest income as a percentage of average interest-earning assets for the period.
 The level of interest rates and the volume and mix of interest-earning assets and interest-bearing liabilities impact net interest income and net interest margin.
 The net interest spread is the yield on average interest earning assets minus the cost of average interest-bearing liabilities.
 Net interest margin and net interest spread are included on a tax equivalent ("TE") basis by adjusting interest income utilizing the federal statutory tax rate of 21% for 2022, 2021 and 2020.
 Our net interest income, interest spread, and net interest margin are sensitive to general business and economic conditions.
 These conditions include short-term and long-term interest rates, inflation, monetary supply, and the strength of the international, national and state economies, in general, and more specifically, the local economies in which we conduct business.
-Our ability to manage net interest income through affecting changes in the mix of interest-earning assets as well as the mix of interest-bearing liabilities, changes in the level of interest-bearing liabilities in proportion to interest-earning assets, and in the growth and maturity of earning assets.
+Our ability to manage net interest income during changing interest rate environments will have a significant impact on our overall performance.
+We manage net interest income through affecting changes in the mix of interest-earning assets as well as the mix of interest-bearing liabilities, changes in the level of interest-bearing liabilities in proportion to interest-earning assets, and in the growth and maturity of earning assets.
 See "Analysis of Financial Condition-Capital Resources and Liquidity Management" and Item 7A "Quantitative and Qualitative Disclosures about Market Risk" included herein.